spacechase0/SoftwareEngineeringProject/coursework_docs/progress_report_iteration_3.md

 # 2)   Project Title and Description
 <!--Briefly describe your project.-->
-H2GO is a 2D platforming game made for Windows.
+H2GO is a 2D platforming game made for Windows, Mac, and Linux.
 The game follows a water droplet called Droppy, who traverses through a variety of terrains in order to save his home.
 In doing so, Droppy will use his powers to travel the land and fight enemies.
 An eclectic cast of characters, unique soundtracks, and worlds filled with visual variety help tell his story and engross the player in his adventure.

 # 3)  Accomplishments and overall project status during this increment
 <!--Describe in detail what was accomplished during this increment and where your project stands overall compared to the initial scope and functionality proposed.-->